wangmiao1981/capsule8/README.md

 ### Start the sensor

-Start the Sensor and listen for API clients on the default local unix
+Start the sensor and listen for API clients on the default local unix
 socket:

 ```